mattwr18/av-dashboard/README.md

 sqlalchemy.url = postgresql://postgres@localhost/av_dashboard_test
 ```

-In the newly copied file, you will want to insert the corresponding password for your database where it has 'pw', and the user where it has 'postgres'.
+You will want to replace 'postgres:pw' with the corresponding 'user:password' for your database.

 In the event that your local database is on a different host or port, feel free to change 'localhost:5432'.

 Next, you will need to copy the config.py.example file that is in the instance folder: